peterhinch/micropython-tft-gui/PLOT.md

  4. ``color`` Default YELLOW.

 Methods:
- * ``point`` Argument z which must be ``complex``.
+ * ``point`` Argument z, default ``None``.
+Normally a ``complex``.
 Adds a point to the curve.
 If a prior point exists a line will be drawn between it and the current point.
+If the arg is ``None`` or lies outside the unit circle no line will be drawn.
+Passing no args enables discontinuous curves to be plotted.
  * ``show`` No args.
 This can be used to redraw a curve which has been erased by the graph's ``clear`` method.
 In practice likely to be used when plotting changing data from sensors.